RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_writer/markdown_story_writer.md

   the existing story file.
 - `is_test_story` - Identifies if the stories should be exported in test stories format.
+- `ignore_deprecation_warning` - `True` if printing the deprecation warning
+  should be suppressed.

 **Returns**:

-  String with story steps in the markdown format.
+  Story steps in the markdown format.